-When choosing laser crystals one has to decide which crystal cut to use, i.e. how the end faces of the crystal will be cut.
-Generally, there two different cuts are used in laser crystals: right-angle cut and Brewster-angle cut.
+When choosing laser crystals, one has to decide which cut to use, i.e. how the end faces of the crystal will be cut.
+Generally, two different cuts are used in laser crystals: right-angle cut and Brewster-angle cut.

-Figure 1 shows the visual difference between the two cuts in Titanium doped sapphire crystals: right-angle cut has the polished ends perpendicular to the axis of propagation of light; whereas Brewster-angle cut crystals are at Brewster's angle between the normal vector of the polished face and axis of light input.
-In the figure this angle is 60.4° .
-For laser beam propagation from air to laser crystal (with refractive index n), Brewster's angle is defined as θ{B} =arctan(n).
+Figure 1 shows the visual difference between the two cuts in Titanium doped Sapphire crystals: right-angle cut has the polished ends perpendicular to the axis of propagation of light; whereas Brewster-angle cut crystals are at Brewster's angle between the normal vector of the polished face and axis of light input.
+For laser beam propagation from air to laser crystal (with refractive index n), Brewster's angle is defined as $\theta{\rm g}$ =arctan(n).
 At Brewster's angle, the surface reflectance is zero for the light with polarization inside the plane defined by the direction of light propagation and the normal to the surface (also defined as p-polarized light).